• Skip to primary navigation

 As mentioned, if your speaker or AV supports HDMI input, then you can use Chromecast to stream music immediately without any additional setups or gadgets.

-But most dumb speakers do not have HDMI input port.
+But most dumb speakers do not have HDMI input ports.
 To use Chromecast to stream music to dumb speakers, you need to have:

 • Functional speakers or AVR.

-• A Chromecast (any generations).
+• A Chromecast (any generation).
 Actually, there are no differences in streaming music using the original Chromecast or the Chromecast Ultra.

 • An HDMI audio extractor/converter.